HoTT/Coq-HoTT/STYLE.md

 When you submit a PR to github, Github Actions will start running in the background.
-You can see the checks at the bottom by clicking `Show all checks` or by clicking the `Checks` tab at the top inbetween `Commits` and `Files changed`.
+You can see the checks at the bottom by clicking `Show all checks` or by clicking the `Checks` tab at the top in between `Commits` and `Files changed`.

 There should be 7 different jobs with the following names.
 Here is